Stigma is the use of negative labels to identify people with mental health problems. It has its roots in fear and misunderstanding.

 St Patrick’s anti-stigma initiatives include;

-Established in 2012, Walk In My Shoes is a St Patrick’s Mental Health Services’ awareness and education campaign.Walk In My Shoes
+Established in 2012, Walk in My Shoes is our flagship mental health awareness and education campaign.Walk in My Shoes

-The transition year programme is a one-week mental health awareness placement conducted by our clinical staff.TY Programme
+The Transition Year (TY) Programme is a one-week mental health awareness placement for TY students, conducted by our clinical staff.TY Programme

-A series of short films and blog articles written by mental experts and those with lived experience of mental health difficulties, have been produced as part of the #StillJustMe campaign as a way of bringing some of the most poorly understood and stigmatised mental health problems to the fore.#StillJustMe
+Our #StillJustMe campaign includes a series of short films and blog articles written by mental experts and those with lived experience of mental health difficulties as a way of bringing some of the most poorly understood and stigmatised mental health problems to the fore.#StillJustMe

 Continue to…Walk In My Shoes